leoxialtd/Leoxia.Abstractions/README.md

 ## Original repository

-This repository is a clone of [Leoxia GitLab](https://gitlab.leoxia.com/leoxia/Leoxia.Abstractions)
+This repository is a clone of [Leoxia.Abstractions on GitLab](https://gitlab.leoxia.com/leoxia/Leoxia.Abstractions)

 ## Build status